Watch ACLS Fellow Ruha Benjamin present her research at the 2013 annual meeting.

 Browse recent titles by ACLS fellows on Pinterest.

 Since 1957, more than 9,200 scholars have held ACLS fellowships and grants.
 ACLS fellowships and grants are awarded to individual scholars for excellence in research in the humanities and related social sciences.
 The peer-review process used to select ACLS Fellows enables distinguished scholars to reach broad consensus on standards of excellence in humanities research.

-In the current competition year 2012-13, ACLS made awards totaling $15.3 million to more than 300 scholars selected from 4,200 submitted applications.
+In the 2012-13 competition year, ACLS made awards totaling $15.3 million to more than 300 scholars selected from 4,200 submitted applications.
 Select a program from the listings below to view new and recent awardees, project descriptions, and recipient profiles for that program.

 ACLS Collaborative Research Fellowships